Serving all people by providing personalized health and wellness through exemplary care, education and research.

 These problems with the right heart structures keep blood from being pumped to the lungs in the normal way.

 A PFO allows oxygen-poor blood from the right atrium to flow through the atrial septum.
 It mixes with oxygen-rich blood in the left atrium.
 This causes mixed blood (blood with some oxygen) to flow into the left ventricle.
 It is then pumped through the aorta to the body.
 This blood contains less oxygen than normal.
-So your child’s skin, lips, and nails will look blue.
+So your child’s skin, lips, and nails may look blue.
 This is called cyanosis.

 Tricuspid atresia is a congenital heart defect.
 This means your child was born with it.
 The exact cause is unknown.
 Most cases seem to occur by chance.